Business Environment Profiles - Australia

 Recent Trends – Domestic price of plastic and rubber products

 The pandemic significantly influenced the packaging industry, as self-isolation measures constrained global plastic product production in 2019-20.
 As a result, Australian manufacturers turned to domestic plastic product producers.
 While plastic production rebounded in 2020-21, supply chain disruptions prompted many manufacturers to source from domestic producers to build supply chain resilience.
 These factors fuelled greater demand from Australian manufacturers, contributing to growth in the domestic price of plastic and rubber products in 2020-21.
 In 2021-22, strong growth in the global price of crude oil, driven by the impact of the Russia-Ukraine conflict, has flowed through to the domestic price of plastic and rubber products.
-As Russia is a leading supplier of crude oil, sanctions and restrictions imposed on Russia placed significant upward pressure on the world price of crude oil.
-Other countries have increased crude oil production to make up for these sanctions, which has caused crude oil prices to stabilise, despite still being elevated in 2022-23.
+As Russia is a leading supplier of crude oil, sanctions and restrictions imposed on Russia placed significant upwards pressure on the world price of crude oil.
+Other countries have increased crude oil production to offset these sanctions, which has stabilised crude oil prices, though they remain elevated in 2022-23.
 High inflation in Australia has also driven large price increases, particularly in 2022-23, when the price of plastic and rubber products soared by 10.7%.
-As global supply conditions normalised and improved, input price pressures have eased over the three years through 2025-26, including a notable drop in 2023-24.
-The normalisation in manufacturers' input expenses has offset further price increases for rubber and plastic products.
-When the trade-weighted index rises, imports from low-cost overseas manufacturers tend to become more affordable, encouraging domestic manufacturers to cut prices.
-A dip in the trade-weighted index over the past five years has contributed to the strong domestic price growth for plastic and rubber products.
-Despite a decline in input costs for plastic and rubber product manufacturers in 2023-24, domestic prices continued to rise, as manufacturers have been hesitant to decrease their prices to remain viable.
-IBISWorld forecasts the price index of plastic and rubber products to grow at a compound annual rate of 5.8% over the five years through 2025-26.
+Global supply conditions normalised for a brief moment over the two years through to 2024-25, leading to input price pressures easing.
+IBISWorld forecasts the price index of plastic and rubber products to grow at a compound annual rate of 7.3% over the five years through 2025-26.

 Show more